Exponential Separations in the Energy Complexity of Leader Election: Randomized Upper Bounds

-\paragraph {Algorithm.} We define the 1-round subroutine {\sf Test}$(i)$ as follows.
+We first define a 1-round subroutine {\sf Test}$(i)$ as follows.
 Each device transmits a message with probability $2^{-d_i}$, and all other devices listen to the channel.
-All devices that listen to the channel decide $i \geq \hat{i}$ if the channel is silent, and decide $i < \hat{i}$ otherwise.
-Any device that transmits a message decides $i < \hat{i}$.
-Based on the subroutine {\sf Test}$(i)$, the procedure {\sf Exponential-Search}$(D)$ is defined as follows: \begin{enumerate} \item Repeatedly run {\sf Test}$(i)$ for $i = 1,2,4,8, \ldots$ to find the smallest number $i' \in \{1,2,4,8, \ldots\}$ such that {\sf Test}$(i')$ returns $i' \geq \hat{i}$. \item Use {\sf Test}$(i)$ to perform a binary search on $\{1, 2,3, \ldots, i'\}$ to find an index $\tilde{i}$ that estimates $\hat{i}$. \end{enumerate}
+For each listener $s$, it decides ``$i \geq \hat{i}$'' if the channel is silent, and it decides ``$i < \hat{i}$'' otherwise.
+Each transmitter decides ``$i < \hat{i}$''.
+It is straightforward to see that all devices make the same decision.
+We have the following lemma.